osfrnc/ospfranco.github.io/_posts/2024-05-30-react native security guide.md

 If you are on the market for rolling your own encryption or need some crypto math, just use [react-native-quick-crypto](https://github.com/margelo/react-native-quick-crypto), it's a (re)implementation of the [node's crypto module](https://nodejs.org/api/crypto.html).
 There are many people who are not fans of the API, doesn't matter.
 It's proven and fast since it uses C++ bindings.
 It's also somewhat incomplete but more APIs can be added if you are willing to sponsor the work.

-# Conclusion

-It's still worth looking into the [official RN documentation](https://reactnative.dev/docs/security#storing-sensitive-info); however, I hope this guide is a bit more hands-on.
+It's still worth looking into the [official RN documentation](https://reactnative.dev/docs/security#storing-sensitive-info).